yusuke0913/Documentation/source/includes/_integrations.md

 }
 ```

 This endpoint creates a webhooks.

+Note; this endpoints supports both JSON and multipart/form-data encoded requests, to facilitate uploading a logo file.

 ### HTTP Request